telboy007/fighting-testasy/README.md

 }
 ```

-If you adventure starts with an introduction passage with doesn't have a section number change "insert_zero" to true and this will add a zero to the start of the adventure.
+* "insert_zero": if your adventure starts with an introduction passage which doesn't have a section number, change this to true and this will add a zero to the start of the adventure.

-Page dimensions is super important, this tells the PDF parser what sections of the page to ignore, i.e. headers and footers.
-Page numbers will cause multiple problems if they are captured along with the adventure text.
+* "page_dimensions": this is super important, this tells the PDF parser what sections of the page to ignore, i.e. headers and footers.
+Page numbers will cause multiple problems if they are captured along with the adventure text (read more [here](https://pymupdf.readthedocs.io/en/latest/rect.html#rect)).

-Not allowed choices allows you to add all the sections which end the adventure, the pathing tool will avoid them.
-NOTE: at a later date another config option will be added to the pathing tool that will let you tell the tool to visit these end sections at least once.
+* "not_Allowed_choices": use this to list out sections which end the adventure, the pathing tool will avoid them.
+NOTE: at a later date another config option will be added to the pathing tool that will instruct the tool to visit these end sections at least once.

-Link text is also super important, this tells the pathing tool what text phrase is used before the section number the reader needs to jump to.
+* "link_text": is also super important, this tells the pathing tool which text phrase is used before the section number the reader needs to jump to next.

-Last section allows you to configure the last section, this can be the end of the adventure or the end of a chapter or any section you want.
+* "last_section": allows you to configure the last section, this can be the end of the adventure or the end of a chapter or any section you want really.

 ### Tests

-All PRs will have tests run against them, just a heads up that the tests are functional at best due to the way the code is currently written.
+* All PRs will have tests run against them, just a heads up that the tests are functional at best due to the way the code is currently written.
 As it is refactored over time the tests will get better.
 Pinky promise.

 ### Big thanks